-- B39.B40.
-The Applicant must ensure that the development does not cause any direct or indirect impact on any identified Aboriginal object or Aboriginal place located outside the approved disturbance areas, beyond those predicted in the document/s listed in condition A2(c). - B40.B41.
+- B39.
+The Applicant must ensure that the development does not cause any direct or indirect impact on any identified Aboriginal object or Aboriginal place located outside the approved disturbance areas, beyond those predicted in the document/s listed in condition A2(c). - B40.
 If suspected human remains are discovered on the site, then all work surrounding the area must cease, and the area must be secured.
-The Applicant must immediately notify NSW Police Force and Heritage NSW, and work must not recommence in the area until authorised by NSW Police Force and Heritage NSW.

-- (a) ensure that all known Aboriginal objects or Aboriginal places on the site are properly recorded, those records are kept up to date and are reported to the Aboriginal Heritage Information Management System. - (b) ensure all workers receive suitable Aboriginal cultural heritage training/inductions prior to carrying out any activities which may cause impacts to Aboriginal objects or Aboriginal places, and that suitable records are kept of these inductions; - (c) protect, monitor and manage identified Aboriginal objects and Aboriginal places within the approved disturbance areas in accordance with the commitments made in the document/s listed in condition A2(c); and - (d) facilitate ongoing consultation and involvement of Registered Aboriginal Parties in the conservation and management of Aboriginal cultural heritage on the site.
+The Applicant must immediately notify NSW Police Force and Heritage NSW, and work must not recommence in the area until authorised by NSW Police Force and Heritage NSW. - B41.
+If unexpected archaeological deposits or relics not identified and considered in the supporting documents for this approval are discovered, work must cease in the affected area(s) and the Heritage Council of NSW must be notified in accordance with Section 146 of the Heritage Act 1997.
+Additional assessment and approval may be required prior to works continuing in the affected area(s) based on the nature of this discovery. - B42.
+The Applicant must: - (a) ensure that all known Aboriginal objects or Aboriginal places on the site are properly recorded, those records are kept up to date and are reported to the Aboriginal Heritage Information Management System. - (b) ensure all workers receive suitable Aboriginal cultural heritage training/inductions prior to carrying out any activities which may cause impacts to Aboriginal objects or Aboriginal places, and that suitable records are kept of these inductions; - (c) protect, monitor and manage identified Aboriginal objects and Aboriginal places within the approved disturbance areas in accordance with the commitments made in the document/s listed in condition A2(c); and - (d) facilitate ongoing consultation and involvement of Registered Aboriginal Parties in the conservation and management of Aboriginal cultural heritage on the site.